byunghun3/portfolio/README.md

 ## Usage

 Light Mode
 ![portfolio-light](./src/assets/images/portfolio-light.png)

 Dark Mode
 ![portfolio-dark](./src/assets/images/portfolio-dark.png)

-The main profile section contains an introduction, my phone and email contact info and links to my PDF resume, LinkedIn, and Github pages.
+The main profile section contains an introduction, my phone and email contact, and links to my PDF resume, LinkedIn, and Github pages.

 The nav bar also includes a toggle to switch between light and dark mode and links to Projects and Story sections.